athuldev2024/demo-app-server/README.md

 ### Check if unit tests passing

 Run unit tests, coverage is also shown in terminal.
+Unit testing is done for controllers and constants folder.

 ```bash
 npm run test